apache/predictionio/engines/src/main/java/recommendations/tutorial1-develop.md

 ## Step 6.
 Define Parameters for the Engine

-Our `DataSource` and `Algorithm` class requires parameters.
-We can use JSON files to specify these parameters.
-Also, we need to specify the name of the algorithm within the *Engine* we want to deploy with.
+Our `DataSource` and `Algorithm` classes require parameters, which can be specified with JSON files.

 In this tutorial, the `DataSourceParams` has a parameter which is the file path of the ratings file.
 The JSON is defined as following (`params/dataSourceParams.json`):